stefangolubov/microservicessectionwise/section8/README.md

 }
 ```
 - Open the **application.properties** inside **eurekaserver** microservices and make the following entries inside it like we discussed in the course.
-These entries will help
-  in connecting to the Config Server and to disable the **ribbon** features.
-Please note if you are using a Spring Boot version of >=2.5 then providing **ribbon**
-  configurations is not required.
+These entries will help in connecting to the Config Server and to disable the **ribbon** features.
+Please note if you are using a Spring Boot version of >=2.5 then providing **ribbon** configurations is not required.
 After making the changes, your **application.properties** should like below,
 ### \src\main\resources\application.properties
 ```
 spring.application.name=eurekaserver
 spring.config.import=optional:configserver:http://localhost:8071
-spring.cloud.loadbalancer.ribbon.enabled=false
 ```
 - Like we discussed in the course please make sure to create a **eurekaserver.properties** with the below content inside the location where your Config Server is reading the
   properties,